 but let your adorning be the hidden person of the heart with the imperishable beauty of a gentle and quiet spirit, which in God’s sight is very precious. – 1 Peter 3:4 (ESV)

-So, when the I read 1 Peter 3:4 which calls for a godly woman to have a gentle and quiet spirit, I was caught off guard.
+So, when I read 1 Peter 3:4, which calls for a godly woman to have a gentle and quiet spirit, I was caught off guard.

-Gentleness and quietness made me more nervous than submission and all the other attribute of the Proverbs 31 woman.
+Gentleness and quietness made me more nervous than submission and all the other attributes of the Proverbs 31 woman.
 If anyone in my life were to describe me in a few words, ‘gentle’ and ‘quiet’ would not be among their adjectives.
-Things like ‘bold”, “bodacious” ‘independent’ or ‘strong-willed’ would be more like it, so if a verse that calls for you to have a quiet and gentle spirit makes you feel inadequate; I felt as if could never live up to that, either.
+Things like ‘bold”, “bodacious,” ‘independent’ or ‘strong-willed’ would be more like it, so if a verse that calls for you to have a quiet and gentle spirit makes you feel inadequate, I felt as if I could never live up to that, either.

 After studying this verse and the context of it further and as well as reading more about this concept, I realized the reason for my anxiety was because of a lack of understanding, not a lack of ability.

 I let doubt get the best of me and began to ask myself all sorts of questions, such as “am I good enough?”
 Doubt overtook my heart and mind.